treeshateorcs/bathory17/README.md

 before first run create a directory in your config dir ($HOME/.config/ on linux), name it `lydia`, there touch `urls` and add a few feed urls in it

+## how to use
+j, k, down, up - down, up
+o - open url in browser
+q, esc - quit